 - Making sure your child eats a healthy diet

-- Taking medicines such as acetaminophen to help lessen pain
+- Taking medicines such as acetaminophen to help ease pain

 - Taking glucocorticoids to control inflammation